 As such, their views of health care providers and health insurers are relatively fluid, and their emphasis on self-care and health preservation is much greater than previous generations.
 In fact, where Millennials appear to lag behind in managing their finances and assets, they are proactive in their approach to health.
 Yet as well-intentioned as they are, Millennials still have larger knowledge gaps than other generations when it comes to understanding the intricacies of the traditional health care system as it exists today.
 This is where health care and health insurance brands must step in to establish consistent rapport and build relational trust, as Millennials are a consumer group representing a substantial revenue opportunity for such brands.

-For both health care and health insurance brands, there are several lessons to take home to reach Millennial consumers who fall under both the Member and Customer mindsets.
+For both health care and health insurance brands, there are several lessons to take home to reach those in the Modern Consumer Mindset™, who are either Member or Customer.

 Consumer positivity in health care does exist